JosuaKrause/quick_server/README.rst

 .. code:: python

     @server.json_worker("/json_worker", cache_id=lambda args: {
-            # uniquely identify the task from its arguments (must be JSON convertible)
+            ...  # uniquely identify the task from its arguments (must be JSON convertible) })
-        })
-    def json_worker(post):
+    def json_worker(post: WorkerArgs) -> dict:
         # ...
         # long, slow computation
         return myresult  # myresult must be JSON convertible

 Note that caching can also be used for other types of requests.